REVOLUTION ~ SIDE B

 put our swords away.

-achieve, rather than promoting, endorsing, voting for and moving in the opposite direction.
-Modern Christians who say they don't care about climate catastrophe or looming global anarchy and WW3, because they believe such will
+achieve, rather than promoting, endorsing and moving in the opposite direction.
+Modern Christians who say they don't care about climate catastrophe or looming global anarchy and World War Three, because they believe such will

 hasten the return of Jesus, have no idea who Jesus loves and no understanding or concept of what love even is.